Drinking raspberry tea has several health benefits.

 For the best effects, this tea has to be used regularly.
 You can take a cup every day for maximal effects.

 It is very safe.
-Notwithstanding, you should check in with your doctor if you have a history with miscarriages.
+Notwithstanding, you should check in with your doctor if you have a history of miscarriages.